 This contribution presents the EE test results of JVET-AB0141.
 In this test, a new loss function is defined where quantization parameter is used as a factor for the loss calculation in the training stage.
 The proposed CNN model is implemented on top of NNVC common software (NCS1.0) using SADL int16 precision.

+In EE1-1.8.2, both the epochs of training luma and chroma model are 50.
 In EE1-1.8.2, the epochs of training luma and chroma model are 350 and 50.
 BD-rate changes of {Y, Cb, Cr} are summarized as follows:

+EE1-1.8.1:

+Compared with NNVC-3.0,